A huge thank you to all of our award sponsors

 “Great achievement in a short space of time.
 Always looking for new ways to develop young people.” - Meena Jhita, Catering Marketing Manager, Bestway

-iq point Shortlisted: Katie Carstairs (Old Course Hotel), Michael Taylor (Sodexo), Lynn Parker (Gather & Gather), Natalie Davies (Inspired Youth), Gareth Billington (Sodexo)
+can you lose money with binary options Shortlisted: Katie Carstairs (Old Course Hotel), Michael Taylor (Sodexo), Lynn Parker (Gather & Gather), Natalie Davies (Inspired Youth), Gareth Billington (Sodexo)

 The Springboard Ambassadors Award (Group) - Sponsored by Bestway

 software previsione opzioni binarie Winner: Gather & Gather

 Gather & Gather’s 24 Ambassadors stood out as they have taken their own time to provide opportunities for everyone, particularly those with special needs.
 For such a young organisation, Gather & Gather have reached out and impressed the judges with their Disability Awareness training, which has now been expanded to the wider Mitie Group.
 They stay in contact with the people they help through Springboard’s programmes and apply themselves fully in supporting people’s confidence.
 Their welcoming attitude is everything a group of Springboard Ambassadors should aspire to be.

 “The very personal buy in from Lynn Parker has clearly has had an inspirational effect on her 24 ambassadors.” - Edward Plunkett, Boodles, Chair of Springboard Ambassadors

 “A passionate and dedicated organisation helping to better the lives of others.” - Meena Jhita, Catering Marketing Manager, Bestway